-Under SEC regulations, any stockholder desiring to make a proposal to be acted upon at our 2023 annual meeting of stockholders must cause such proposal to be received at our principal executive offices located at 800 Clinton Square, Rochester, New York 14604, Attention: Secretary, no later than November 25, 2022 in order for the proposal to be considered for inclusion in our proxy statement for that meeting; provided, however, that in the event that the date of the 2023 annual meeting of stockholders is advanced or delayed by more than thirty days from the first anniversary of the date of the Annual Meeting, the deadline for the delivery of such stockholder proposal will be a reasonable time prior to the date we begin to print and send our proxy materials.
+Under SEC regulations, any stockholder desiring to make a proposal to be acted upon at our 2024 annual meeting of stockholders must cause such proposal to be received at our principal executive offices located at 800 Clinton Square, Rochester, New York 14604, Attention: Secretary, no later than November 25, 2023 in order for the proposal to be considered for inclusion in our Proxy Statement for that meeting; provided, however, that in the event that the date of the 2024 annual meeting of stockholders is advanced or delayed by more than thirty days from the first anniversary of the date of the Annual Meeting, the deadline for the delivery of such stockholder proposal will be a reasonable time prior to the date we begin to print and send our proxy materials.
 Stockholders also must follow the procedures prescribed in Rule 14a-8 promulgated under the Exchange Act.

-Pursuant to Article II, Section 12(a)(2) of our Bylaws, if a stockholder wishes to present a proposal at the 2023 annual meeting of stockholders, whether or not the proposal is intended to be included in the proxy statement for that meeting, the stockholder must give advance written notice thereof to our Secretary at our principal executive offices, no earlier than October 26, 2022 and no later than 5:00 p.m., Eastern Time, on November 25, 2022; provided, however, that in the event that the date of the 2023 annual meeting of stockholders is advanced or delayed by more than thirty days from the first anniversary of the date of the Annual Meeting, written notice of a stockholder proposal must be delivered not earlier than the 150th day prior to the date of the 2023 annual meeting of stockholders and not later than 5:00 p.m., Eastern Time, on the later of the 120th day prior to the date of the 2023 annual meeting of stockholders or the tenth day following the day on which public announcement of the date of the 2023 annual meeting of stockholder proposals not received by us by the applicable date in the previous sentence will be considered untimely.
+Pursuant to Article II, Section 12(a)(2) of our Bylaws, if a stockholder wishes to present a proposal at the 2024 annual meeting of stockholders, whether or not the proposal is intended to be included in the Proxy Statement for that meeting, the stockholder must give advance written notice thereof to our Secretary at our principal executive offices, no earlier than October 26, 2023 and no later than 5:00 p.m., Eastern Time, on November 25, 2023; provided, however, that in the event that the date of the 2024 annual meeting of stockholders is advanced or delayed by more than thirty days from the first anniversary of the date of the Annual Meeting, written notice of a stockholder proposal must be delivered no earlier than the 150th day prior to the date of the 2024 annual meeting of stockholders and no later than 5:00 p.m., Eastern Time, on the later of the 120th day prior to the date of the 2024 annual meeting of stockholders or the tenth day following the day on which public announcement of the date of the 2024 annual meeting of stockholders is first made.
+Any stockholder proposals not received by us by the applicable date in the previous sentence will be considered untimely.
 Rule 14a-4(c) promulgated under the Exchange Act permits our management to exercise discretionary voting authority under proxies it solicits with respect to such untimely proposals.